Glitch-cypher/Glitch-cypher/README.md

 ### Hi there 👋

 I'm Charlie, I have recently completed the 16 week full stack coding bootcamp at the 'School of Code'.

-Before the School of Code I worked a lot in hospitality with a lot of experience as a barista.
-I am now transitioning from working with one kind of Java to another.
+We Learnt mainly in Javascript, creating apps in diferent frameworks and worked in agile teams to create and host full stack applications on AWS, Netlify and Heroku.

 - 🔭 I’m currently working on Creating a chess App that will be useable to play chess against your friends online.
 Check it out in the repo below!
 I started this project to test myself and see if I can work out the complicated logic required within the game.